arkaf/Want/README.md

 - **Netlify**: Drag and drop the folder
 - **Vercel**: Connect your repository
 - **Any static host**: Upload all files

+### Cloudflare Worker Setup

+For enhanced metadata extraction, deploy the included Cloudflare Worker:

+1. See `DEPLOYMENT.md` for detailed instructions
+2. Deploy `workers/meta-scraper.js` to Cloudflare Workers
+3. Update `META_ENDPOINT` in `app.js` and `add.js`
+4. The app works without the worker but with limited extraction

 ## Browser Support